Anduin2017/AnduinOS-Docs/Install/Update-Your-System.md

 sudo apt upgrade
 ```

-TO update AnduinOS itself, you can use the following command:
+to update AnduinOS itself, you can use the following command:

 ```bash title="Update AnduinOS"
 sudo do_anduinos_upgrade